hpanno/FDOP2013/README.md

 <br><br>Section 3
 <br>--For getting Statistics Table data--
 <br>1.
 Set annual filter to reflect the entire calendar year.
 <br>2.
-Select 'Weather' > 'Climatology' > Select the box for State Table for the Wind Speed Variable> 'Run' > Scroll to the bottom of the table and record the values.....
+Select 'Weather' > 'Climatology' > Select the box for Stats Table for the Wind Speed Variable> 'Run' > Scroll to the bottom of the table and record the values for 'Mean', 'High by Year', and 'Average High'.